Current Projects: GME

 - Further events

-In collaboration with Glasgow City Council Education Services, I have established an ASN in GME group, for parents or carers of a child/children who has an additional support need and attends, or plans to attend Gaelic Medium early years or primary school.
+In collaboration with Glasgow City Council Education Services, I established an ASN in GME group, for parents or carers of a child/children who has an additional support need and attends, or plans to attend Gaelic Medium early years or primary school.

 Your child does not need a formal identification of an ASN to attend any of our meet-ups.
 This is a get together where like-experienced people can have a chat, and the kids can play in a safe, inclusive environment.
 We are joined by Gaelic-speaking facilitators, and will have resources available to help support families in GME whose children have ASN.
-Details of our meet-up events will be distributed via schools and GME social media.
+Details of our meet-up events are distributed via schools and GME social media.

 Comments